ShaikhAdnan7621/PROPrompter/README.md

 ## Prompt Gallery: Unleash Your Creative Potential

-**Prompt Gallery** is a web application built with Next.js, Tailwind CSS, and React.js, powered by the Gemini API and MongoDB.
+**PROPrompter** is a web application built with Next.js, Tailwind CSS, and React.js, powered by the Gemini API and MongoDB.
 It offers a platform to store, share, and discover useful prompts for various tasks.

 **Features:**